Nandukumar-koribilli/skills-/readme.md

 ## Troubleshooting ⚠️
 - No skill detected: confirm the folder is exactly `.agent/skills` and permissions allow reading.
-- Still not found: restart the agent or consult agent logs.

 ## Contributing
 - Add a `README.md` inside each skill folder describing purpose and usage.